paolobasso99/mediabox/readme.md

-# Docker MediaBox
+# MediaBox
-This repo provides a docker-compose.yml that contains the configurations for a seedbox.
+This repo provides some docker-compose.yml that contains the configurations for a complete mediabox.

 ## Prerequisites
 1. Docker